How to become an occupational health nurse

 You can get into this job through an apprenticeship or by working towards this role.

-If you're a qualified registered nurse or midwife, you might be able to do a specialist community public health nurse degree apprenticeship.
+If you're a qualified registered nurse or midwife, you could do a Specialist Community Public Health Nurse Level 7 Degree Apprenticeship.

-This usually takes a year and 6 months to complete and is a mix of learning at work and academic study at an accredited university.
+This usually takes a year and 6 months to complete and is a mix of learning at work and study at an accredited university.

 To do this apprenticeship, you'll need: